University College London

 • Home fee trainees are full-time employees of the NHS and have annual leave and other benefits in line with the usual NHS entitlements.

-• On entry to the programme, home fee trainees are paid on the first spine point of Band 6 of the Agenda for Change pay scales and including the High Cost Area Supplement.
+• On entry to the programme, home fee trainees are paid on the first spine point of Band 6 of the Agenda for Change pay scales plus the inner High Cost Area Supplement.

-• For travel expenses, UCL is considered the trainee’s base location and as such, home fee trainees do not get paid for travel expenses to UCL.
-If the travel expenses to their placement are higher than the travel expenses from home to UCL, they are able to claim the difference in cost.
+• For travel expenses, St Pancras Hospital (one mile from UCL) is considered the trainee’s base location and as such, home fee trainees do not get paid for travel expenses to UCL.
+If the travel expenses to their placement are higher than the travel expenses from home to St Pancras Hospital, they are able to claim the difference in cost.
 This is paid by North London NHS Foundation Trust as the employer through a travel expense claim.
 Similarly, if they are required to travel within their placement, these expenses are also paid through a travel expense claim.

 International trainees